What to do if You Get Turned Down for Social Security Disability?

 Statistics show that hiring a Social Security Disability attorney increases your chances of receiving a favorable decision during the appeals process.
 You will never have to pay upfront costs to hire a disability lawyer; they take your case on a contingency basis.
 This means that they are paid out of your back payments once you are approved for disability.

 Nearly two-thirds of applicants are awarded benefits after their disability hearing.
 This is good news if you are one of the 70 percent of applicants who are denied at the initial level.
 But please remember, you only have 60 days to appeal the SSA decision to deny your benefits.

-For more information on Social Security disability benefits, contact an experienced attorney at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free case evaluation.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law has been helping Social Security claimants with their disability claims for over 50 years.
+For more information on Social Security disability benefits, contact an experienced attorney at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
+Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+Gardberg & Kemmerly, P.C. has been helping Social Security claimants with their disability claims for over 50 years.